Our Services

 If symptoms feel sudden, intense, or life-threatening, seek urgent medical care.

-If you are noticing ongoing digestive symptoms and want to better understand whether they could be related to Crohn's Disease, a free AI-powered symptom checker can help you organize what you're experiencing and prepare meaningful questions before your doctor's appointment.
-It is not a diagnosis, but it may support a more productive conversation with your doctor.
+If you are noticing ongoing digestive symptoms and want to better understand what you're experiencing before speaking with your doctor, Ubie's free AI-powered Crohn's Disease symptom checker can help you organize your symptoms and prepare meaningful questions for your appointment.
+It is not a diagnosis, but it may support a more productive conversation with your healthcare provider.

 Both Crohn's disease and ulcerative colitis are manageable conditions.
 While stool changes can be uncomfortable or concerning, many people achieve long periods of remission with proper care.
 Treatments continue to improve, and early evaluation often leads to better outcomes.